One-day FREE Virtual Conference, Monday, April 26, 9 AM to 4:45 PM CST

-for the 2021 Overcoming Racism Conference
+Save the Dates for the 2022 Overcoming Racism Conference:

 with follow up round table discussion featuring local activists